intel/xpumanager/doc/CLI_user_guide.md

 ## Intel XPU Manager Command Line Interface main features
 * Show the device info.
 * Manage multiple devices by the group-level.
-* Get lots of raw and aggregrated device statistics.
+* Get lots of raw and aggregated device statistics.
 * Get the health status of the device components.
 * Get and change the device settings.
 * Update the device firmware.